nvpro-samples/build_all/README.md

 ![screenshot-vk_denoise](doc/vk_raytracing_tutorial.png)

-A tutorial where it explain step-by-step what is needed to add ray tracing to an existing Vulkan application.
+A tutorial that explains step-by-step what is needed to add ray tracing to an existing Vulkan application.
 The first tutorial is the base of ray tracing, and from this base, many other tutorials are explaining the various features of RTX.

 * Explain Vulkan ray tracing
 * Animating BLAS and TLAS